-The choice among funds and services offered within a diversified plan lineup like this one should rest with plan fiduciaries and participants-who, after all, are "the people [with] the most interest in the outcome," Loomis v.
+to weigh ... competing interests and to decide on a [prudential] financial strategy."
+Brown v.
+Daikin Am., Inc., 2021 WL 1758898, at \7 (S.D.N.Y.
+May 4, 2021).
+The choice among funds and services offered within a diversified plan line-up should rest with plan fiduciaries and participants-who, after all, are "the people [with] the most interest in the outcome," Loomis v.
 Exelon Corp., 658 F.3d 667, 673-74 (7th Cir.
 2011).
 Indeed, the statute encourages "sponsors to allow more choice to participants."
 Id.
-That is precisely what Salesforce has done here.

-Moreover, given the constantly evolving (and contradictory) theories asserted in these types of cases, even plan fiduciaries that do their best to avoid litigation may find themselves sued regardless.
+Moreover, given the constantly evolving (and contradictory) theories asserted in these types of cases, even plan fiduciaries that do their best to avoid litigation will likely find themselves sued regardless.
 See pp. 20-22, supra.
-This dynamic not only imposes significant litigation costs and settlement pressure on plan fiduciaries, it also has upended the fiduciary-insurance industry.18 The risks of litigation have pushed fiduciary insurers "to raise insurance premiums, increase policyholder deductibles, and restrict exposure with reduced insurance limits."
+This dynamic not only imposes significant litigation costs and settlement pressure on plan fiduciaries, it also has upended the fiduciary-insurance industry.
+The risks of litigation have pushed fiduciary insurers "to raise insurance premiums, increase policyholder deductibles, and restrict exposure with reduced insurance limits."
 Excessive Fee Litigation 4.
 These consequences harm plan participants.
 If employers need to absorb the litigation risks and costs of higher insurance premiums, then many employers will inevitably offer less generous benefits.
 And for smaller employers, the ramifications are even starker: if they "cannot purchase adequate fiduciary liability insurance to protect their plan fiduciaries, the next step is to stop offering retirement plans to their employees."
-Excessive Fee Litigation 4.
+Excessive Fee Litigation4.
 That result would undermine a primary purpose of ERISA, which was to encourage employers to voluntarily offer retirement plans to their employees.